misiektoja/instagram_monitor/README.md

 <a id="-new-here-run-the-setup-wizard"></a>
 ### 🧭 New here?
 Run the setup wizard

-The fastest way to get going (since **v3.5**) is the interactive setup wizard.
-It asks a few plain questions (who to monitor, no-login or logged-in, which interface, optional alerts), then writes a ready-to-run config for you.
-For local installs it can also start monitoring immediately.
+The fastest way to get started is `--setup`.
+It asks who to monitor, whether to log in, which interface to use and which alerts you want then saves a ready-to-run configuration.
+For local installs it can also run the self-check and start monitoring.

 Use the command that matches how you run the tool:

-On native Linux export `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` before the Compose command below.
-Docker Desktop users can omit those exports.
-Windows PowerShell users should prefer Compose or use the direct commands in the [Docker Usage guide](https://misiektoja.github.io/instagram_monitor/usage/#docker-usage-recommended).
+On Linux, set `INSTAGRAM_MONITOR_UID="$(id -u)"` and `INSTAGRAM_MONITOR_GID="$(id -g)"` before using Docker Compose.
+Docker Desktop users on macOS or Windows can skip this step.

 ```sh
 # PyPI install